DeNepo/inspecting-the-dom/README.md

 # Inspecting The DOM

-"_Inspecting the DOM with your browser's Developer Tools_" is a sentence quite a few new concepts.
+"_Inspecting the DOM with your browser's Developer Tools_" is a sentence with quite a few new words.
 But have no fear, this repo makes it clear!

 This repository containes a collection of live web pages designed to help you understand the lifecycle of an HTML web page (__HTML+CSS source code -> the DOM -> rendered content__) and how you can use your browser's Developer Tools to inspect and modify __the DOM__.